akshithakothuru/miniproject/README.md

 Make a request to the /analyze-sentiment endpoint with your ticker:curl "http://localhost:8000/analyze-sentiment?ticker=AAPL"

-This will scrape recent articles from Yahoo Finance, compute sentiment scores using FinBERT, and save the results to C:\Users\akshi\mps\new\sentiment_analysis_results.csv.
+This will scrape recent articles from Yahoo Finance, compute sentiment scores using FinBERT, and save the results to C:\Users\akshi\mps\sentiment_analysis_results.csv.

 Run the Prediction Script (predict_price.py):